-Centuries ago, our ancestors worked tirelessly to prepare their fertile valley lands for farming.
-They tamed the difficult but rich mountainside below Bhamdoun village with a maze of handmade stone terrace walls, allowing farmers to plant the fruit and vegetables which sustained their existence.
-Of all the crops cultivated across generations, it soon became clear that the soil and climate of this particular valley were best suited to growing grapes; thus a legacy of viticulture began.
+Centuries ago, our ancestors tamed the mountainside with a maze of handmade stone terrace walls, allowing farmers to plant crops.
+It quickly became clear that the soil and climate of the valley were best suited to growing grapes; thus, a legacy of viticulture began.

 Belle-Vue was a beautiful hotel high on the mountain, built by Naji Boutros’ great-grandfather.
 When war broke out in 1975, the hotel closed its doors and became the family’s residence.
 Symbolically, the first vines we planted in April 2000 took root in the ruins of the hotel.
 Years later, dozens of plots in and around the village are green with vines once again.

 Our fertile valley is also home to olive groves, fig trees and heritage grape varietals (38 at last count!).